 “The better visual material continues to be captured by professional photographers, but the advent of smartphones, etc., has given non-photographers the opportunity to capture acceptable images in an instant.
 A news event might well provide many images from readers.”

-Because most smartphones are outfitted with fancy cameras, multi-platform journalists find themselves tasked with taking “acceptable images” and videos that are easily uploaded and shared in an instant.
+Because our phones are now outfitted with fancy cameras, multi-platform journalists find themselves tasked with taking “acceptable images” and videos that are easily uploaded and shared in an instant.

 Social media also makes journalists available to their readers in a way that was never possible before.
 Multi-platform journalists are becoming more than just their bylines due to the ability to interact 1-on-1 with their audience.
 They can answer questions, respond to criticism, or even share small bits about their personal lives if they so choose, and if their employer allows it.